-Rural Nigeria, near the urban centres of Enugu, Port-Harcourt, Abuja, Lagos
+Rural Nigeria, near the urban centers of Enugu, Port-Harcourt, Abuja, Lagos

 Over 600 women have been trained, and 345 have established their own fish farms.
-In many cases their household income has increased by 60%.
-Of these 345 women, 231 have scaled up their endeavours by establishing additional aquaculture businesses.
-A fish farm ‘micro credit scheme’ developed in each community has generated income, providing loans to women for establishing other aquaculture businesses.
+In many cases, their household income has increased by 60%.
+Of these 345 women, 231 have scaled up their endeavors by establishing additional aquaculture businesses.
+A fish farm ‘micro-credit scheme’ developed in each community has generated income, providing loans to women for establishing other aquaculture businesses.

 The next step is to scale up the project with a 10,000 capacity catfish farm for 200 women in nearby communities.
 The farm will also serve as an aquaculture learning centre.